attilaberencsi/gwtools/README.md

 - Wipe Metadata Cache - Backend + FrontEnd
 - Show Active SICF Services
 - Show Inactive SICF Services

+All of them are already part of the standard already, but You reach them through multiple steps/clicks and from variety of transactions.
+The report gives You instant central access to them.
+I suggest You to look at the source, to get some insight, what was the original standard report or function behind.

 ## Installation
 - Pull this repo using ABAPGit **OR**